Always Unload A Firearm Before:

 Real-World Examples of Why Unloading Matters

 There have been numerous tragic accidents that underscore the importance of unloading firearms.
 One common scenario is during cleaning, where a gun owner fails to check the chamber and accidentally discharges the firearm while disassembling it.
-Another frequent accident occurs during storage, where a loaded gun is accessed by a child, leading to unintentional injury or death.
+So another frequent accident occurs during storage, where a loaded gun is accessed by a child, leading to unintentional injury or death.
 Transportation accidents also happen, such as when a loaded gun is jostled in a vehicle and discharges.

 In hunting, accidents often occur when a hunter assumes their firearm is unloaded during a break or while crossing obstacles.
 These real-world examples highlight that unloading is not just a best practice—it's a life-saving habit.